 - i.
 Do not use lubricant during procedure. - ii.
 Wipe the cervix clean of vaginal secretion and mucus. - iii.
 Rotate a sterile swab, and obtain exudate from the endocervical glands. - iv.
-If no exudate is seen, insert a sterile swab into the endocervical canal, and rotate the swab e) Fallopian tubes i.
-Obtain aspirates (preferably) or swab specimens during surgery.
-Bronchoscopy cytology brushes may be used if exudate is not expressed.
+If no exudate is seen, insert a sterile swab into the endocervical canal, and rotate the swab. - v.
+Do not use lubricant during procedure.